sachasilvia/word-clock-code/README.md

 non_numbers.ino - the final version of the code for powering ALL non-number words (it, is, minutes, to, past, o'clock)

 minutes.ino - This is the final version of the code for running just minutes based on telling time in five-minute intervals with the highest value being 30 minutes

+everything_but_hours - Everything working but hours, combined minutes.ino and non_numbers.ino